 It’s 2015.
-I’m wearing my “typical corporate uniform”, nervously twirling around my finger the lone Tiffany’s ring I wear, waiting for my boss to arrive.
+I’m wearing my “typical corporate uniform”, nervously twirling the lone Tiffany’s ring I wear, waiting for my boss to arrive.
 It’s time for my monthly one on one – corporate speak for “are you meeting your numbers and increasing our profits.”
-As I fidget and try to finish some emails, I’m all nerves.
+As I fidget and try to finish emails, I’m all nerves.
 Life has become too busy, too chaotic, too stressful.
 You see, my last one on one left me a weepy, teary mess.

-This meeting was no different.
+Sadly, this meeting was no different.
 As what had become the norm, my boss raised her voice at least once and left me with the impression that I wasn’t doing enough.
 It was always the same message: we need you to do more.
 More, more, more.

 So I left in tears and more stressed out than ever.